 Computers can work out your bus journey – and predict dementia

 Computers can map your route to work, automatically turn speech into written text - and predict very early stages of dementia with more than 80 per cent accuracy.

-Language Sciences members Giuseppe Carenini, professor of Computer Science, and Hyeju Jang, Computer Science postdoctoral fellow, worked with Neurology professor Thalia Field and Computer Sciences graduate Weirui Kong to develop accurate machine learning algorithms that can predict dementia based on language patterns.
+Language Sciences members Giuseppe Carenini, professor of Computer Science, Hyeju Jang, Computer Science postdoctoral fellow, and Neurology professor Thalia Field worked with Computer Sciences graduate Weirui Kong to develop accurate machine learning algorithms that can predict dementia based on language patterns.

 There are no effective therapies to modify the course of Alzheimer’s disease, Field said, and current thinking is that a successful disease-modifying drug will work in people with very early stage disease.